sftpplus/sftpplus-docs/src/doc_source/configuration-identity/accounts.rst

     Leave it empty to not have any virtual folders.

     Set it to `inherit` to use the virtual folders from the associated groups.

-    Accounts that inherit this configuration and are associated with multiple groups will be configured by appending all the virtual folders defined for each of the associated group.
+    Accounts that inherit this configuration and are associated with multiple groups will be configured by appending all the virtual folders defined for each of the associated groups.

 expire_datetime